 Help with Hotels

 Shockingly to many, most hotels don’t have an automated process for booking groups.
 This has to do with how them manage their yields and large room blocks, since many groups are speculative (you think you’re going to need 24 rooms, but how many you end up with is anyone’s guess) they don’t put “live” group rates on their website.
 However there is a solution.
-A nifty little tool from a company called Hotel Planner allows you to post your group request on their website and sit back and watch while hotels compete for your group business.
+Services like Groups 360 and Hotel Planner allows you to post your group request on their website and sit back and watch while hotels compete for your group business.
 While here you can view maps of the hotel, read about its amenities and verify its star rating.

 Sure, you could plot out a 3-day weekend in Milwaukee, Mississippi or Miami on your own, but why when you can let destination experts provide templates from you to work from?
 Convention and Visitor Bureaus often have sample itineraries available for all types of groups, from girlfriends to grandmas.
-Check the cvb website of the area you’re planning on visiting, or for a selection of hand-picked itineraries, visit TourItineraries.com.
+Check the CVB website of the area you’re planning on visiting, or for a selection of hand-picked itineraries, start here.
 Reminder though, you have to make your own bookings, CVB’s are there to help with inspiration – they’re not travel agents.

 Learn How to Do It Right

 There’s no shortage of clips on the internet on planning group travel.
 Most of these amount to couple paragraphs or two written by someone who’s a self-described expert.
 The problem here is that you can’t learn how to effectively plan and manage group travel in 300 words or less.
 It can get complicated, especially if you’re planning on doing this as a vocation, which is a new trend we see emerging.
-Fortunately there’s an e-book on planning group travel, written by Marty de Souto that covers the entire gamut of planning, marketing and escorting a group of travelers.
+Fortunately there’s a book on planning group travel, written by Jeff Gayduk that covers the entire gamut of planning, marketing and escorting a group of travelers.
 Not only has Marty taught this as a college-level class for over a decade, she’s a practicing group travel organizer.